 Fostering Outcomes is an independent fostering agency which recruits, trains and supports people from a variety of backgrounds to become Foster Carers to enable them to look after children who cannot live with their own families.

-We are preferred or Tier 1 providers on the South Wales Local Authorities’ Fostering contract (4 Cs) which means we work with all the authorities in South Wales and we are amongst the first agencies to be contacted when a local authority is looking for a foster home for a young person.
-We currently have a shortage of foster carers and urgently need to recruit more.
+We are preferred or Tier 1 providers on the South Wales Local Authorities’ Fostering contract (4 Cs) which means we work with all the authorities in South Wales .
+On completion of the last review of this contract (01/05/14) we have been informed we are in the top three providers.
+In practice we are amongst the first agencies to be contacted when a local authority is looking for a foster home for a young person.
+Due to a lack of vacancies we have a shortage of foster carers and urgently need to recruit more in all areas of South Wales.

 Our Foster Carers and Social Workers are based across the whole of South Wales from Swansea to Monmouth and from Cardiff to the Brecon Beacons.
 Although our office is based in Swansea, we provide local support groups and training venues across South Wales.
 Where ever you live in South Wales they’ll be a group or venue close to you.